-Riders are not allowed to bring extra horses to ‘pony’ along for the competition.
+Riders are not allowed to bring extra equines to ‘pony’ along for the competition.

-Riders cannot ‘double up’ or ‘double ride’ a horse during an ETS event.
+Riders cannot ‘double up’ or ‘double ride’ an equine during an ETS event.

-Horses must not be tied to any unstable structures such as wire fences.
-Horses may be tied to horse trailers or trees.
+Equine must not be tied to any unstable structures such as wire fences.
+Equine may be tied to horse trailer or trees.

 Participants may use portable electric fences or portable corrals if permitted by the facility.